rickosborne/cascades/md/06-1-1-awake.md

 I gave my mouth a quick dab with a paper napkin and caught up to him a few rows later, pushing the cart to allow him to face forward.

 We reached the front of Coach, him at row 7 and me next to 9.
-I had the strangest feeling of _deja vu_ that I couldn't nail down.
+I had the strangest feeling of _déjà vu_ that I couldn't nail down.
 It felt like I had done this all before, and I remembered doing it before, but …

-But I've done this hundreds of times in the last six months.
+But I've done this same thing hundreds of times in the last six months.

 And of course I recognize these people—I helped them board, got them pillows, looked them each in the eyes as I performed the safety demonstration.